-Faculty play an integral role in the undergraduate research experience; they are the essential links between students and their research projects.
+At UCF, faculty mentors from a wide variety of disciplines work with students across campus on diverse research projects.
+Faculty are the essential links between students and their research projects.
 As mentors, they provide guidance and encouragement to undergraduate researchers while nurturing the development of independent research skills and increased senses of self-confidence.
-At UCF, faculty mentors from a wide variety of disciplines work with students across campus on diverse research projects.
+More information here.

 Many colleges and universities now emphasize courses and programs that help students explore cultures, life experiences, and worldviews different from their own.
 These studies—which may address U.S. diversity, world cultures, or both—often explore “difficult differences” such as racial, ethnic, and gender inequality, or continuing struggles around the globe for human rights, freedom, and power.
 Frequently, intercultural studies are augmented by experiential learning in the community and/or by study abroad.

 UCF recognizes that communities are comprised of, and enriched by, people of diverse backgrounds.
 The study of diversity is encouraged to promote an understanding of the needs of individuals, the University, and society.
 Thus, all students completing their first bachelor’s degree from UCF must complete at least one course that explores the diverse backgrounds and characteristics found among humans, including: race/ethnicity, gender, social class/caste, religion, age, sexual orientation, and level of physical ability.